Whightlight/eventogy-frontend-static/README.md

 # React Tech Task

+## Setup

+- Just paste in your UNSPLASH_ACCESS_KEY in a .env file and run 'npm run dev'!

 ## OVERVIEW

 You are tasked to build a simple interface against a slice of a REST API by forking this GitHub repository containing the foundation of a React + Next.js application.